 Proof of Life

-Hugh and I came up with a term to describe this routine: Proof of Life Photography.
+Hugh and I came up with a term to describe this type of experience: Proof of Life Photography.
 That’s the baseline.
 Did we enjoy the experience?
 And, as a bonus, did we capture any proof of life?
 Beyond that, image quality and expectation becomes icing on what we consider the crux of the endeavor: the story.

 Have I embraced this idea entirely?
 Let me put it this way.
 As I pointed my lens at Bald Eagles tussling on the shoreline just across the Squamish River, with Hugh shielding my lens from rain, and me shooting at a minimal speed of 1/500 at ISO 2000 — knowing full well what my image quality would be at the end of it all, especially with my teleconverter attached — did I think about how pristine those shots would be with just one godly beam of sun through broken clouds?

-But, I’m becoming more adaptable — a bit less enamored of California light, a fraction less photo-intensive, and a lot more likely to put down my camera and just enjoy the visions before my eyes.
+But, I’m becoming more adaptable — a bit less enamored of California light, a little more accepting of opportunities lost, a fraction less photo-intensive, and a lot more likely to put down my camera and just enjoy the visions before my eyes.
 I like to say it’s a form of surrender, not defeat — like the lyric from John Mayer’s song 3 x 5:

 Today I finally overcame